pgstef/pgstef.github.io/_posts/2018-11-28-combining_pgbackrest_and_streaming_replication.md

 the majority of the files will be copied from the secondary to reduce load on the primary.

+**_Remark:_** To do so, you need to setup a trusted SSH communication between the hosts.
+You can more information about this step in the previous post "introduction to pgBackRest", published on 2018-01-04.

-To do so, adjust the `/etc/pgbackrest.conf` file on secondary:
+Adjust the `/etc/pgbackrest.conf` file on secondary:

 ```ini
 [global]